Introduction to Ansible

 With this, you can automate the below-mentioned tasks.

-Let’s assume you have a java web application that needs to be deployed in multiple servers, i.e. dev, UAT and prod.
-In order to deploy the war file, first, you need to set up the webserver and database server in all the machines.
+Suppose you have a Java web application that must be deployed in multiple servers, i.e., dev, UAT, and prod.
+To deploy the war file, first, you need to set up the webserver and database server on all the machines.
 Also, the same SQL scripts need to run in all the databases to set up the database.
 Now it doesn’t make sense to perform this redundant task manually.

 With this, all you need to do is to write simple tasks in the playbook, and Ansible will perform these redundant tasks for you.